Documentation

 Lighting Analysis

 Enable: toggles Lighting Analysis on or off.
+Two modes are supported.

-Additional Lighting Elements: lets you specify additional Render Elements, which can be displayed in the Iray+ Frame Buffer and will be saved out in Production Rendering Mode.
+Additional Lighting Elements: lets you specify additional Render Elements, which can be displayed in the Iray+ Frame Buffer and which will be saved out in Production Rendering Mode.

 Color Mapping: controls the mapping of illuminance values in the scene to the false color display and the scale of the color chart.